Why you should trust us

-- Combined with other ties like a Trucker’s Hitch, it can create very tight lines for situations like shelter lines in high wind storms or a zip-line across a barrier.
+- combining with other ties like a Trucker’s Hitch to create very tight lines for situations like shelter lines in high wind storms or a zip-line across a barrier

 The main advantage is how easy it is to untie.
 If you need to move quickly, you can put up a simple tarp A-frame in about 5-10 minutes and have it down in less than 30 seconds.
 It also uses less line in the tying compared to alternatives like the Slippery Clove Hitch, and is easy to tie under tension unlike the Siberian Hitch.

 - Anchor the standing end around a tree or table leg.
 This hitch is used to hold things tight, so you need to be able to pull the working end away from something anchored to create tension.